-Biosolids deliveries can be made in Phase 3, Tier 3, Tier 2, Tier 1, and Phase 4.
+Biosolids deliveries can be made in Phase 3, Tier 3, Tier 2, Tier 1, and Phase 4 and Bridge to Phase 5.
 Administration Center staff should place the completed request forms on a clipboard at the backdoor of the Administration Center.
 The Operations Supervisor may implement other measures as appropriate to protect DGSD employees.